mjem/carrie/README.md

 Minor features
 --------------

-Just because they all had to be compiled in...

 - To test the server connection press MENU then BACK
-- Volume up/down have auto repeat
+- Volume up/down buttons on the Android application have auto repeat
 - If multiple flash windows are found the one nearest the front is used

 Requirements